Telephone: +44 (0) 20 8281 6370

 SAFE FOR USERS AND THE ENVIRONMENT

-• Safe for the environment, zero Ozone Depletion Potential (ODP)
+• Safe for the environment, Zero Ozone Depletion Potential (ODP).

-• Very low impact on Global Warming (GWP)
+• Very low Global Warming Potential (GWP)

-• Non-hazardous for transportation
+• Non-hazardous for transportation.

-• Non-flammable (No Flash Point)
+• Non-flammable (No Flash Point).

 • Not classified as a carcinogen